decaporg/decap-cms/website/content/docs/uploadcare.md

 ---
 title: Uploadcare
+group: media
 weight: 10
-group: media
 ---

-Uploadcare is a sleek service that allows you to upload files needed without worrying about maintaining a growing collection - more of an asset store than a library.
+Uploadcare is a sleek service that allows you to upload files without worrying about maintaining a growing collection - more of an asset store than a library.
 Just upload when you need to, and the files are hosted on their CDN.
 They provide image processing controls from simple cropping and rotation to filters and face detection, and a lot more.
 You can check out Uploadcare's full feature set on their [website](https://uploadcare.com/).